polterguy/phosphorusfive-dox/chapter-6.md

 To understand how this happens, realise that the `{0}` and the `{1}` parts of our **[src]** node's value, are substituted with the result of the zeroth and first nodes' values.
 Since these nodes are expressions pointing to the returned value from our **[p5.web.widgets.property.get]** invocation, we end up with an initial greeting, followed by the user's first name and second name.

-The second thing you may already have noticed, is that instead of supplying a *"static ID"* to which widgets we wish to retrieve the **[value]**s of, we supply an expression, leading to two value; *"first_name"* and *"last_name"*.
+The second thing you may already have noticed, is that instead of supplying a *"static ID"* to which widgets we wish to retrieve the **[value]** of, we supply an expression, leading to two values; *"first_name"* and *"last_name"*.
 These happens to be the IDs of our two input elements in our form.

-Hence, with one invocation to **[p5.web.widgets.property.get]**, we are able to retrieve the **[value]**s of multiple widgets.
+Hence, with one invocation to **[p5.web.widgets.property.get]**, we are able to retrieve the **[value]** of multiple widgets.
 Almost all Active Events in P5 can take expressions, and hence do *"multiple things in one go"*.

 To understand these expressions, let us make sure we show a *"debugging window*".
 This is easily done, by changing your **[onclick]** event handler, adding an invocation to **[sys42.windows.show-lambda]**, just before our **[set]** invocation.
 Modify your code, to resemble the following;